FriendsOfSymfony/FOSRestBundle/Resources/doc/5-automatic-route-generation_single-restful-controller.rst

         // ...
     }

-Finally, it's possible to override the resource name derived from the Controller name via the ``@RouteResource`` annotation:
+It's also possible to override the resource name derived from the Controller name via the ``@RouteResource`` annotation: